SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/connect-to-sharepoint.md

 ## Retrieve lists from SharePoint site

 Next you need to retrieve lists from the current site.
-You will use SharePoint REST APIs to retrieve the lists from the site, which are located at `https://yourtenantprefix.sharepoint.com/_api/web/lists`.
+You'll use SharePoint REST APIs to retrieve the lists from the site, which are located at **https://yourtenantprefix.sharepoint.com/_api/web/lists**.

-SharePoint Framework includes a helper class **spHttpClient** to execute REST API requests against SharePoint.
+SharePoint Framework includes a helper class `spHttpClient` to execute REST API requests against SharePoint.
 It adds default headers, manages the digest needed for writes, and collects telemetry that helps the service to monitor the performance of an application.

 ### To use this helper class, import them from the @microsoft/sp-http module

 1. Scroll to the top of the **HelloWorldWebPart.ts** file.
 1. Copy and paste the following code just under `import MockHttpClient from './MockHttpClient';`:

-    ```ts
+    ```typescript
     import {
       SPHttpClient,
       SPHttpClientResponse